charles-ekube/GenesysWeb/README.md

-# GenesysWeb
+# GenesysWebApp
-A desktop version and mobile version of a webapp using React
+A desktop version and mobile version using ReactJS